sparkbox/sparkbox-wraith/README.md

 ![sparkbox-wraith](http://i.imgur.com/DUomwIl.jpg)

-sparkbox-wraith is a tool that glues together a few excellent services to provide notifications when builds have significat visual differences. sparkbox-wraith wouldn't be possible without:
+sparkbox-wraith is a tool that glues together a few excellent services to provide notifications when builds have significant visual differences. sparkbox-wraith wouldn't be possible without:

   - [BBC-News Wraith](https://github.com/BBC-News/wraith) project